28 Proven Ways to Get a Work Promotion Without Asking

 Also, it is not just about achieving some of your goals; it is about building a reputation that you always deliver.
 The best compliment I ever received was my manager telling me, “Barry, you always deliver.”

 Delivering Your Goals Tip: We all get distracted at work with side jobs and issues that arise day-to-day.
-Ensure you deliver the big things, and the rest will fall into place – print out your major goals and refer to them weekly to check if you made any progress against them.
+Ensure you deliver the big things, and the rest will fall into place.
+Print out your major goals and refer to them weekly to check if you have made any progress against them.

 2. Be Crystal Clear On Goals

-Whether you are seeking promotion or not, you need to be crystal clear on your goals.
-Many low-grade managers typically want to micro-manage their staff and dish out small tasks one by one.
+Whether you seek promotion or not, you need to be clear on your goals.
+Many low-grade managers want to micro-manage their staff and individually assign small tasks.
 If you want to claim you can consistently deliver on your goals, you need to quantify them with your manager and get a sign-off.

 • Know the outcome: Increased sales, better customer satisfaction rating, new products developed, projects completed.

-• Measure the outcome: 10% increase in sales, 2-point shift on customer satisfaction; three new products developed, projects completed on budget.
+• Measure the outcome: a 10% increase in sales, a 2-point shift in customer satisfaction, the development of three new products, and the completion of projects on budget.

 • Know the timeline: 10% increase in sales in 6 months, 2 points on customer satisfaction in 12 months, one new product every three months, projects completed on time.

-Now that you are clear on your goals, you need to keep your boss and team updated on the goals.
-If you feel you need support to achieve the goals, ask for support from your manager or even your team.
+Now that you are clear on your goals, you need to keep your boss and team updated on them.
+If you feel you need support to achieve the goals, ask for it from your manager or even your team.

 [Related Post: Be Goal-Oriented – SMART Goals]